- Personal Finance

-4. Find ways to make residual income.
+4. Find ways to earn residual income.
 Writing on sites like Hubpages is one way to do this.
 You need to be patient.
 At first, you may not make a lot of money, but as the number of articles you write increases you'll will see your income go up.

 Another way to earn residual income is by investing in rental houses.
 This works well for some and not so good for others.
 If you need to take out another loan to purchase the houses, you may be better off staying away from this.
 It isn't always easy to rent the house and you'll need to make the payments yourself when you don't have renters.
 Houses can also need repairs after the renter's lease is up.
 Always check out the renter's credit report and get some references from past landlords.